sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 * `--describe`: Print details about selected run target
 * `--feedback`: provide feedback about this command by opening up a GitHub discussion
+* `--legacy`: Force run to pick the non-bazel variant of the command

 ## sg ci